D3crypT0r/Cr4ck3r/README.md

 # DISCLAIMER

 ```
-Usage of the Cr4ck3r tool for illigal purpose is strongly prohabited.
+Usage of the Cr4ck3r tool for illigal
+ purpose is strongly prohabited.
-It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
+It is the end user's responsibility
+to obey all applicable local, state,
+federal, & international laws.
-Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+Developers assume no liability and
+are not responsible for any misuse or
+damage caused by this program.
 ```